RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 Bull shook his head.
 "No, it's not.
 It's the same stuff you get outta your tap, more or less.
 Meets all the same FDA requirements as regular tap water does and everything."

 "Are you certain?"
 Kermit asked.
 "I mean, consider that your tap water comes from some giant water purification plant where employees put all sorts of who-knows-what into the water before pumping it through miles of rusty plumbing back into your house where it comes out your outdated, calcium encrusted faucet!
 And that doesn't even take into account what condition the stuff is in when it arrives at the plant.
 It's raw sewage, for Christ's sake!
-You're drinking nothing less than purified sewage water!"
+You're drinking nothing less than purified raw sewage!"

 The group looked strickenprecisely as Kermit intended.
 "But this stufflook at it!
 It's in a shiny, clean bottle with keen graphics all over it.
-We can even put the word 'pure' on it somewhere or, better yet, 'spring water' or anything that makes it sound like it has bypassed the whole messy purification and pumping process.
+We can even put the word 'pure' on it somewhere or, better yet, 'spring water' or anything that makes it sound like it has bypassed the whole messy purification process.
 People will gladly spend a buck for such piece of mind."

 Gus suddenly looked animated, as was his habit when he was animated.
 "Yeah, and we could have a picture of a big, busty woman leaning over and filling a bucket with water from a waterfall, just to give the impression the stuff doesn't come out of a pipe like everything else.
 Brilliant!"